 Follow Dr. Banks on Twitter at @kirabanks.

-Co-Founder Eric Ratinoff brings more than two decades of experience in teaching, coaching, facilitating, and organizational development, in both corporate and not-for-profit settings, to the Mouse and the Elephant’s diversity and inclusion work.
-He served as the Executive Editor for the Ferguson Commission report, Forward Through Ferguson, and is a co-author of A Seat at the Table, a column on diversity and inclusion in the New Hampshire Business Review.
+Co-Founder Eric Ratinoff brings more than two decades of experience in teaching, coaching, facilitating, and organizational development, in both corporate and not-for-profit settings, to the Mouse and the Elephant’s diversity, equity, and inclusion work.
+He served as the Executive Editor for the Ferguson Commission report, Forward Through Ferguson, and is a co-author of A Seat at the Table, an award-winning column on diversity and inclusion in the New Hampshire Business Review.

 Eric is also the founder of the strategic storytelling firm Story First, where he applies the principles and tools of storytelling to help organizations solve their most challenging business problems.
 A recent project, In St. Louis: Five Years Later, examines the work toward racial equity in St. Louis since the killing of Michael Brown Jr. in Ferguson, and was honored with a 2020 Silver Telly award in the Branded Content Campaign-Series: Non-scripted/Documentary category.
 Eric has also taught Technical Writing in the School of Engineering and Applied Science at Washington University in St. Louis; trained and advised leaders as a facilitator, presenter, and organizational consultant; and served as assistant track and field coach at Washington University.

-In addition, Eric is the lead organizer for TEDxAmoskeagMillyard in Southern New Hampshire, and serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston.
+In addition, Eric is an organizer and speaker coach for TEDxAmoskeagMillyard in Southern New Hampshire, and serves on the Program Advisory Board for the Communication and Media Studies program at Fisher College in Boston.
 He delivered a talk on storytelling and organizational culture, titled “Once Upon a Time At The Office: How Stories Shape Culture At Work,” at TEDxCapeMay in New Jersey.